Pain at pump as unleaded tops $3 per litre in Auckland, Wellington

 "We are the hub for a lot of our iwi and when we set the price we look at their needs," he said.

-In saying that, Jones said, "business was booming" with people passing through, always stopping and filling up.
+In saying that, Jones said, "business was booming" with people passing through, regularly stopping and filling up.

-MTA energy and environment sector manager Ian Baggott told the Herald last month 91 would hit $3 per litre.

-Baggott said the bulk of the price drivers pay for petrol is made up of taxes.

 The higher price at the pump only added to the rising cost of living for New Zealanders with food and accommodation costs also rising.